 The splitting of the files into sections is called "chaptering", and the final video clip can be joined back into a single file by using GoPro Studio, Adobe, or another video editing software.
-The chaptering a recording into multiple files reduces the chance of losing the entire footage if the power is suddenly lost, the camera crashes, or another issue causes the last recorded file to become corrupted to the point where it cannot be repaired by the camera.
 The length of each file is determined by the recording mode used but has a maximum file size of 4GB per file.
 This is because the GoPro camera saves files to the SD card in the FAT32 format which has a maximum file size of 4GB.
-The GoPro requires that the SD card has a FAT32 format, or exFAT for 64GB or larger cards, however, the file will still be saved in the FAT32 format that has a maximum file size limited to 4GB.
+The GoPro requires that the SD card has a FAT32 format for 32GB and smaller cards, or exFAT for 64GB or larger cards, however, the file will still be saved in the FAT32 format that has a maximum file size limited to 4GB.
+A benefit of chaptering a recording into multiple files is that it reduces the chance of losing the entire footage if the power is suddenly lost, the camera crashes, or another issue causes the last recorded file to become corrupted to the point where it cannot be repaired by the camera.

 Blink's Port1 is used to activate the Blink's WiFi signal and is typically used with the included wired remote.

 Blink's Port2 is used for Motion Detection operation and information about this port is located in our Blink User Manual.